Meletius Smotrytsky

 Meletius Smotrytsky (Мелетій Смотрицький; Мялецій Сматрыцкі Мелетий Смотрицкий Melecjusz Smotrycki; c.
-1577 - 17 or 27 December 1633), Archbishop of Polotsk (Metropolitan of Kyiv), was a writer, a religious and pedagogical activist of the Polish–Lithuanian Commonwealth, and a Ruthenian linguist whose works influenced the development of the Eastern Slavic languages.
+1577 - 17 or 27 December 1633), Archbishop of Polotsk (Metropolitan of Kiev), was a writer, religious and pedagogical activist of the Polish–Lithuanian Commonwealth, and Ruthenian linguist whose works influenced the development of the Eastern Slavic languages.
 His book Slavonic Grammar with Correct Syntax (1619) systematized the study of Church Slavonic.
 It became the standard grammar book in Russia until the end of the 18th century.

 General

-Born in Smotrych, Podilia, Meletius was the son of the famous writer and pedagogue Herasym Smotrytsky.
+Born in Smotrycz, Podolia, Meletius was the son of the famous writer and pedagogue Herasym Smotrytsky.
 He received his first formal education at the Ostroh Academy, where his father was a rector.
 The academy is the oldest institution of higher learning in Eastern Europe.
 Later, he studied at Vilnius University, a Jesuit institution, between approximately 1596 and 1600.
 After that, Smotrytsky traveled through Europe, continuing his education at universities in Leipzig, Wittenberg, and Nuremberg.

 In 1608, Meletius returned to Vilnius where he became a member of a local fraternity.
 Under his pen name Theophile Ortologue he wrote his famous polemic "Thrynos".
-Sometime in 1615-18 Smotrytsky was a teacher of Church Slavonic and Latin in the newly established Kyiv Fraternity School.
+Sometime in 1615-18 Smotrytsky was a teacher of Church Slavonic and Latin in the newly established Kiev Fraternity School.
 Subsequently, he became one of its first rectors.
 In 1616, he published a Ruthenian translation of "Teacher's Gospel... of Calisto" and in 1615 in Cologne he published a Greek-language grammar.
 In 1618, Smotrytsky returned to Vilnius where at the Holy Spirit Monastery he took vows as a monk and assumed the name Miletius.
 There, in the city of Vievis, he participated in publishing Dictionary of the Slavic Language (1618).
 Later, in 1619, he published Slavonic Grammar with Correct Syntax.

-In 1620, Meletius Smotrytsky became the Archbishop of Polotsk (Metropolitan of Kyiv), bishop of Vitebsk and Mstyslaw.
+In 1620, Meletius Smotrytsky became the Archbishop of Polotsk (Metropolitan of Kiev), bishop of Vitebsk and Mstyslaw.
 Around that time he published several anti-Union (see Union of Brest) works for which he was persecuted by the Polish authorities.
-During 1624 Smotrytsky traveled to Constantinople, Egypt, Palestine, after which in 1625 he returned to Kyiv.
+During 1624 Smotrytsky traveled to Constantinople, Egypt, Palestine, after which in 1625 he returned to Kiev.

 Eventually, by 1627. he sided with followers of the Union with Rome and became the Archimandrite of the Derman Monastery.
 After receiving Smotrytsky's homage in Rome, Pope Urban VIII granted Smotrytsky the title of Titular Archbishop of Hierapolis.
 Smotrytsky is buried at the Derman Monastery.